pkhaan/BSc-Thesis/README.md

 index of the material.
 To calculate the direction of light refraction as it goes through the lens, lenticular lenses use Snell’s law.
-The law of refraction, often known as Snell’s law, describes how light bends as it travels through var- ious media.
-The rule asserts that the ratio of the refrac- tive indices of the two media is equal to the sines of the angles of incidence and refraction of a light ray.
+The law of refraction, often known as Snell’s law, describes how light bends as it travels through various media.
+The rule asserts that the ratio of the refractive indices of the two media is equal to the sines of the angles of incidence and refraction of a light ray.

 ![Example of Lenticular Grated Surface](assets/retrospect.png "Example of Lenticular Grated Surface (Old Telephone Card)")